digitalWestie/open-engagement/OE-BEST-PRACTICE.md

 A series of best practices and tips when it comes to achieving engagement and impact in Open Data programmes.

-This checklist is concerned with broad strokes and is primarily concerned with improving the user experience of open data or open data initiatives.
-Detailed guidelines and examples can be found all over the web, such as [this one published by ODILeeds](https://github.com/odileeds/open-data-tips).
+This checklist is primarily concerned with improving the user experience of open data or open data initiatives.
+If you find these are broad strokes, detailed guidelines and examples can be found all over the web, such as [this one published by ODILeeds](https://github.com/odileeds/open-data-tips).

 **Contents**